 But you shouldn’t have to choose between your fit goals and your favorite holiday beverage.
-So we created a healthy eggnog recipe — same cozy flavors, but without throwing a wrench in your healthy holiday eating plan.
-“This recipe has about half the calories and 75 percent less sugar, which is significant,” says Andrea Giancoli, MPH, RD, and Nutrition Manager at Openfit.
+So we created a healthier eggnog recipe — same cozy flavors, but without throwing a wrench in your healthy holiday eating plan.
+“This recipe has about half the calories and 75 percent less sugar, which is significant,” says Andrea Giancoli, MPH, RD.

 And if you’re anti-eggnog simply because the idea of sipping raw egg yolks freaks you out, don’t let that deter you from enjoying this tasty treat.
 Just choose pasteurized eggs, Giancoli says, and be sure to heat the eggnog to 160 degrees while you’re prepping it.

 Here’s how to enjoy a healthier eggnog this holiday season.

 This healthier eggnog recipe is a great way to enjoy the classic drink this holiday season!

 - 2 cups unsweetened almond milk

 - 2 large egg yolks

 - 1 Tbsp honey